PowerSite Frequently Asked Questions

 How is PowerSite licensed?

-For the most part there are no licenses for PowerSite, only a monthly hosting fee plus whatever hourly fees are required for initial development and subsequent updates on an as-requested basis.
+There are no actual licenses for PowerSite, only a monthly hosting fee plus whatever hourly fees are required for development and subsequent updates on an as-requested basis.
 Security and stability maintenance updates are included in the monthly hosting fee.
-Requests leading to new PowerSite features are simply part of the aforementioned hourly fees.
+Any requests requiring development of new PowerSite features are simply part of the hourly fees.

 How actively is PowerSite updated and maintained?

 PowerSite has seen active development since it was first created in 1997.
-Development is driven by customer requests.
-Once a new feature is added to PowerSite for one customer, it becomes available to all of the customers that need it.
+Development is driven and funded by customer requests.
+Once a new feature is added to PowerSite for a specific customer, it becomes available to all of the customers that need it.

 Monthly hosting fees include monitoring and updates for security and performance issues.
 Stargate is regularly alerted to suspicious activity, both by priority email notifications to Stargate staff and logging within each PowerSite database.

-Some of our customers run external security audits on a regular basis, and we use the results of those reports to further refine PowerSite for all of our customers.
+Some of our customers run external security audits on a regular basis, and we eagerly use those reports to further refine PowerSite security for all of our customers.